-9.2.
+10.2.
 Control box and connecting position of wiring

 Connect the indoor unit transmission line to transmission terminal block (TB3), or connect the wiring between outdoor units or the wiring with the central control system to the central control terminal block (TB7).

-When using shielded wiring, connect shield ground of the indoor unit transmission line to the earth screw (\buildrel) and connect shield ground of the line between outdoor units and the central control system transmission line to the shield (S) terminal of the central control terminal block (TB7) shield (S) terminal.
-In addition, in the case of outdoor units whose power supply connector CN41 has been replaced by CN40, the shield terminal (S) of terminal block (TB7) of the central control system should also be connected to the ground (\buildrel) .
+When using shielded wiring, connect shield ground of the indoor unit transmission line to the earth screw $(\frac{1}{LL})$ and connect shield ground of the line between outdoor units and the central control system transmission line to the shield (S) terminal of the central control terminal block (TB7) shield (S) terminal.
+In addition, in the case of outdoor units whose power supply connector CN41 has been replaced by CN40, the shield terminal (S) of terminal block (TB7) of the central control system should also be connected to the earth screw $(\frac{1}{LL})$ .
+Fix the wiring securely in place with the cable strap at the bottom of the terminal block so that the external force if not applied to the terminal block.
+External force applied to the terminal block and short-circuit,

-- Power source - ® Transmission line - Conduit mounting plates (ø27) are being provided.
-Pass the power supply and transmission wires through the appropriate knock-out holes, then remove the knock-out piece from the bottom of the terminal box and connect the wires. - Fix power source wiring to terminal box by using buffer bushing for tensile force (PG connection or the like).
+- A Power source - ® Transmission line - © Earth screw - Conduit mounting plates (ø27, ø33, ø46, ø53) are being provided.
+Pass the power supply and transmission wires through the appropriate knock-out holes, then remove the knock-out piece from the bottom of the terminal box and connect the wires. - Fix power source wiring to terminal box by using buffer bushing for tensile force (PG connection or the like). - 4.
+Narrow the opening by using a conduit to keep small animals out.

-9.3.
+10.3.
 Wiring transmission cables

-Types of control cables
+1 Types of control cables

 - 1. Wiring transmission cables

 - Types of transmission cables: Shielding wire CVVS or CPEVS

 - Cable diameter: More than 1.25 mm2

 - Maximum wiring length: Within 200 m

+- Maximum length of transmission lines for centralized control and indoor/out-door transmission lines (Maximum length via indoor units): 500 m MAX.

+The maximum length of the wiring between power supply unit for transmission lines (on the transmission lines for centralized control) and each outdoor unit and system controller is 200 m.

 - 2. Remote control cables